mattyowl/sourcery/examples/E-D56/README.md

 this script will then also proceed to build an image cache.
 As specified in the .yml file, this will download images from SDSS, unWISE, PS1, and fetch information from NED also.
 It may take a while to run (~45 minutes, depending on your network speed).
+Fortunately, this only needs to be done once - and if you later update your input catalog, you will only need to fetch imaging and data for new objects that were added.

-If there are any network problems while this is running (e.g., an error message like 'Connection reset by peer', then you can resume building the cache from where it left off by running:
+If there are any network problems while this is running (e.g., an error message like 'Connection reset by peer' appears), then you can resume building the cache from where it left off by
+running:

 ```
 % sourcery_build_cache E-D56Clusters.yml